-Financial instruments consist primarily of cash and accounts payable and accrued liabilities.
-The fair values of cash and accounts payable and accrued liabilities approximate their respective carrying values because of their immediate or short-term nature.
+Financial instruments consist primarily of cash and cash equivalents and accounts payable.
+The fair values of cash and cash equivalents and accounts payable approximate their respective carrying values because of their immediate or short-term nature.

-The Company's financial instruments are exposed to certain financial risks, including credit risk and liquidity risk.
+The Company's financial instruments are exposed to certain financial risks, including credit risk, currency risk and liquidity risk.
 Where material, these risks are evaluated and monitored by the Company's management and Board of Directors.